Peterpiotr/siguren-documentation/docs/source/advanced/unblocking-ms.rst

 .. ==========================================================================================================

 .. note::
-    Extracted from :download:`Mounting procedure.pptx <../../_archives/Mounting-procedure.pptx>` .
+    Extracted from :download:`Mounting procedure.pptx </_archives/Mounting-procedure.pptx>` .

 ..
-What does it mean for the MotoSuiveur® Unit to be 'blocked'?
+What does it mean for the MS Unit to be 'blocked'?

 .. list-table:: Unblocking the MotoSuiveur®
    :widths: 5 95